transientlunatic/otter/README.rst

 Otter is a simple HTML report generator for Python jobs.
-Otter was designed to produce reports on long-running jobs on
+Otter was designed to produce reports on long-running jobs on remote machines, and send them to a web server.

 * Free software: ISC license
 * Documentation: https://otter.readthedocs.org.